mmcinnes123/S2S_Calibration_2024/README.md

 The repository holds the data and code used to support worked published here: link

+Change the parent dict in both `constants_OMC.py` and `constants_IMC.py`.
+Note that 'pre-processing' has been done - i.e. creating .stos and .trcs Say what all poses are: N_asst, Alt_asst, self, Alt2 etc.

 #### OMC Reference Kinematics
 This section of the repo is for calculating joint kinematics from the recorded marker position data, using an OpenSim